zacharykoroll/IASC-2P02/README.md

 ## Blog post

-Following the reading of GRAPHS, MAPS, TREES by Franco Moretti, ... [continue reading](Blog)jfjfjfjfjfjfjfj
+Following the reading of GRAPHS, MAPS, TREES by Franco Moretti, ... [continue reading](Blog)